Rs. 184

 • The soap is formulated with a blend of natural and synthetic ingredients that aim to hydrate and moisturize the skin

-• Bellissa Psoria Soap may help in making the skin clear, healthy, soft, and supple.
-The soap contains ingredients like shea butter, olive oil, and aloe vera extract, which can provide nourishment to the skin
+• Bellissa Psoria Soap may help in nourishing the skin with ingredients like shea butter, olive oil, and aloe vera extract

 • The soap is reportedly suitable for all skin types and is dermatologically tested and non-greasy in nature